I receive an error message "Backup4all application has stopped working" on Windows Vista. Why?

 If you want, you can specify an exclusion list and you can add Backup4all in that list.

 - You will be asked to restart the computer.

 There are two ways to clear the Host Key cache:

-- Open Backup4all, go to Tools->Options->SFTP and press the Clear cache button.
+- Open Backup4all, go to File->Options->SFTP and press the Clear cache button.

 - Manually delete all files from cache.
 To find the cache location, go to Options->Application folders->Override SFTP host key folder